brianmwadime/smutchings.github.io/_posts/2016-05-10-walk-to-the-moon.markdown

   Your browser does not support the video tag.
 </video></center>

-_Walk to the Moon_ is my first attempt at bringing together an idea, UI and UX into a testable prototype.
+_Walk to the Moon_ was my first attempt at bringing together an idea, UI and UX into a testable prototype (Circa: April 2015).
 If you'd like to work with me to develop this project out, or you'd like to buy the idea, [get in touch!](mailto:hi@samhutchings.co?subject=Let's walk to the moon)